 Too Busy to Exercise: With extra demands on your holiday schedule, exercise may slide to the bottom of your to-do list.
 Exercise -- one of the best stress busters and weight managers -- goes by the wayside.

 Simple Practices and Adaptogenic Herbs to Manage Holiday Stress and Avoid Weight Gain

 Fortunately, there are things you can do to handle stress, reverse the pattern of weight gain and enjoy the holidays at the same time.
 When it comes to stress management, sometimes the simplest practices are the most powerful.
 These are not “tips” which you do once and forget about.
 They are elegantly simple practices to repeat over and over.
-Also, a very special class of herbs called adaptogens are scientifically proven to reduce stress, normalize cortisol levels, strengthen your entire neuroendocrine system, increase resilience, and help to avoid weight gain.
+Also, a very special class of herbs called adaptogens is scientifically proven to reduce stress, normalize cortisol levels, strengthen your entire neuroendocrine system, increase resilience, and help to avoid weight gain.